 Date employee would be eligible to be released from above undertaking: .....................

-Date sent to accounts payable – fife.accountspayable@nhs.scot
+Date sent to accounts payable – Fife.arinvoice@nhs.scot

 RELOCATION EXPENSES POLICY

 Certificate of Undertaking for Fixed Term/Temporary Contracts for a duration of less than two years

 I …………………………………… undertake to move my present residence and I understand that my fixed term/temporary*(delete as appropriate) contract with NHS Fife is due to expire on …………….and that at this time I will be liable at the date of termination of employment to repay all or part of any assistance received in accordance with NHS Fife’s Relocation Expenses policy.